Welsh Corgi (Cardigan)

 Official measurements, coat, and temperament

-- Coat: Short or medium length, weather-resistant with a dense undercoat.
+- Coat: Short or medium length, weather-resistant, with a hard texture.
+It should not be soft, wiry, or silky.

 Breed Trivia